knbknb/htmltable_2_R/README.md

 At this time, only a single column is plotted.

-The sample dataset was chosen because it is from the Berlin/Brandenburg area, it is simple+small, it is easy to understand, and has some relevance to my work.
+The sample dataset - ages of sediment layers  from Lake Rehwiese near the Berlin/Brandenburg area- is simple+small, it is easy to understand, and has some relevance to my work.

 For other data sets from pangaea.de, other columns must be selected and plotted - Must adapt the source code.

-A sample outfile (in JPG Format) is attached.
+A sample [outfile (in JPG Format)](/rehwiese.jpg) is attached.

 Todo: make the xpath-expression, and the selection of columns a command line option